Wine tours in Tuscany - About Angie - +39 3333185705 - angie.chianti@gmail.com

 So you might be saying to yourself that everything we have mentioned are red wines.
 Does Tuscany produce white wines?
 Absolutely!
 The medieval tower filled town of San Gimignano in the heart of Tuscany produces the popular Vernaccia di San Gimignano.
 You will also discover Vermentino, Trebbiano typically used in blending, and in the Maremma you will discover Bianco di Pitigliano.

 As you can see Tuscany has plenty of red wines, white wines and even some dessert wines with the intriguing Vinsanto that are awaiting your exploration and consumption.
-So on your next destination to Tuscany make sure to go on a Wine Tour to at least one of these wonderful wine areas of Tuscany and see all that it has to offer.
+As you chart your next Italian getaway, include a Florence Wine Tour in your itinerary and immerse yourself in the diverse and sumptuous wine regions of Tuscany.